What you need before you apply

 - agrees to any changes to the agreement before they are submitted to Service Canada

-The employee representative and, if applicable, union representative must agree and approve the Work-Sharing application EMP5100 and the Work-Sharing Unit: Attachment A form EMP5101.
+The employee representative and, if applicable, the union representative must review and agree to the Work-Sharing application.
+They must attest to both the Application for a Work‑Sharing Agreement and the Work‑Sharing Unit: Attachment A (EMP5101).
 Their attestation confirms that all employees agreed to:

 - participate in Work-Sharing, and